 Photographer and visual artist Delphine Diallo hopes to bring them to light in a new series on LGBT+ people aged over fifty.
 This is a generation that has witnessed incredible tragedy and triumph, a generation that has lived in fear of loving who they love and who has been ravaged by the AIDS epidemic, but who has also witnessed the extraordinary progress in rights, visibility, and acceptance that has taken place over the past fifty years.

 Comprised of over sixty powerful portraits of people from all walks of life, together with interviews conducted by Delphine, Lived Experience honours and celebrates their rich, complex, and varied lives, offering unforgettable stories and intimate reflections on love and loss, on family and friendship, on building community, and the importance of remembering the past and the LGBT+ movement's radical roots.

-Available in a new book, Lived Experience: Reflections on LGBTQ Life, is a sweeping picture of how decades of activism have impacted the everyday lives of so many and acts as a reminder that the fight for equality is not yet over.
+Available in a new book, Lived Experience, is a sweeping picture of how decades of activism have impacted the everyday lives of so many and acts as a reminder that the fight for equality is not yet over.